mike42/ProvisioningApi/README.md

 Provisioning API
 ================

-This code provides a simple PHP interface to the Google Provisioning API.
-It is intended for command-line scripting of Google Apps administrative functions, and not for web-based usage.
+This code provides a simple PHP interface to the Google Apps Provisioning API.
+It is intended for command-line scripting of Google Apps administrative functions, rather than web-based usage.

-You may also be interested in the Zend Google Data library.
+It is similar to the Zend Google Data library.
 This code was put together because that project lacks support for organizational units, and is not being developed.

 Requriements
 ------------